pulumi/workshops/building-reusable-abstractions/1-functions/README.md

 Whether we're talking [DRY (Don't Repeat Yourself)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), [SOLID](https://en.wikipedia.org/wiki/SOLID), or just good programming practices, functions are the foundation of providing composable abstractions that allow us to restrict the scope of a unit (for testing, among many other things) and save us from repeating ourselves in our code.

-In this exercise, we're going to build a function that will allow us to create a Kubernetes cluster on Civo Cloud.
+In this exercise, we're going to build a function that will allow us to create a network on Civo Cloud.

 ## Exercises